blumamir/ll-sacn-recorder/README.md

 The above example says:
 - take the first 3 pixels from universe 1, and copy them to string 0 starting at beginning of the string (`"pixel_in_string": 0`)
 - take the the 170 pixels from universe 2, and copy them to string 7 starting at pixel 829.
+Notice that we begin in pixel 829, and copy 170 pixels, meaning last pixel will be 829+170=999.
 That would work only if `pixel_in_string` from command line arguments is set to 1000 or above, otherwise we would need to copy data to non-existing pixels.
 - take a single pixel (the first one) from universe 17, and copy it to string 4 on pixel 20 (from string start).